aadi-droid1126/PennyWise/README.md

 ## 🎯 Key Engineering Highlights

 - Built with a **scalable, feature-first folder architecture**
-- Integrates a **third-party LLM API (Groq)** for dynamic, context-aware content generation
+- Integrates a **third-party LLM API (Groq)** for dynamic, context-aware content generation, with a graceful fallback path when the API is unavailable
-- Implements **production-grade UX polish** with animation, voice, and adaptive navigation
+- Implements **production-grade UX polish** with animation, ambient voice, and adaptive navigation
 - Demonstrates **full-stack ownership** across auth, data modeling, AI integration, and deployment
 - Portfolio-focused **clean, distinctively themed codebase**
 - Deployed and live on Render, with automatic redeploys on every commit